helm/helm-www/content/en/docs/chart_template_guide/function_list.md

 The above will return a `list` containing every found value (`[value1 otherValue1]`).

-If the give key is _not found_ in a map, that map will not have an item in the list (and the length of the returned list will be less than the number of dicts in the call to `pluck`.
+If the given key is _not found_ in a map, that map will not have an item in the list (and the length of the returned list will be less than the number of dicts in the call to `pluck`).

 If the key is _found_ but the value is an empty value, that value will be inserted.

-A common idiom in Helm templates is to uses `pluck... | first` to get the first matching key out of a collection of dictionaries.
+A common idiom in Helm templates is to use `pluck... | first` to get the first matching key out of a collection of dictionaries.

 ### merge, mustMerge